CyberReaper00/Freeze-Frame/README.md

 I realized that I needed to stop myself from turning off the alarm and let it reset itself automatically, to actually make use of it

 # Freeze Frame
-The best way to actually do that is to make the alarm not be able to turn off or close when I am on a break.
+The best way to actually do that is to make the alarm not be able to turn off or close when I am on a break

 If I want to turn it off then I would have to wait for my break to end and then I can decide to keep working or not

 But of course, if that happens and I about to finish my work, then I can just close the window